Female Founder Series: An Interview with Abigail Edgecliff-Johnson of RaceYa

 We also know that girls like to create, decorate, and customize which is why the RaceYa car doesn't have a traditional "car" body, but a flexible shell kids can make their own.

 The great thing about RaceYa is that it's great for boys and girls.

 That's why, although we are committed to empowering girls, we have deliberately made our branding gender neutral.
 In fact, we want to encourage boys and girls to play together.
 It's a fun, fast, radio controlled car.
 We think you'd have a harder time trying to get your boys not to play with it.

 RaceYa successfully raised $84,546 from 144 investors on October 31, 2016

-We need to make STEM more attractive to children and young people.elizabeth aguiarInvested about 1 month ago
+We need to make STEM more attractive to children and young people.elizabeth aguiarInvested 2 months ago

 RaceYa sounds like a very interesting way to teach kids STEM as well as engage them in some real games.Ranjit RaveendranInvested 4 months ago

 I have two girls that I would like them to get into STEM.
 Plus, I'm a gadget person that loves to tinker with all stuff electrical/computer based.Marc RocheInvested 5 months ago